Avery Dennison vs IBM | Comparably

 Leadership Culture Ratings vs IBM

-Avery Dennison rates % lower than IBM on Leadership Culture Ratings vs IBM Ratings based on looking at 28298 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your executive team?" and "How often do you get valuable feedback on how to improve at work?".
+Avery Dennison rates % lower than IBM on Leadership Culture Ratings vs IBM Ratings based on looking at 28302 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "Do you feel comfortable giving your boss negative feedback?".

 • Avery Dennison71